nidhidsharma08121988/IIITB-Module1-CEP1---Securing-Linux-Servers-Using-Honeypots-and-IP-Blocking/README.md

 5. Splunk: Analyzes server logs to identify attack trends and improve threat detection and response

-6. OpenSSH: Secures remote access with custom configurations like nonstandard ports and login attempt limits to reduce vulnerabilitie
+6. OpenSSH: Secures remote access with custom configurations like nonstandard ports and login attempt limits to reduce vulnerabilities